j-resilient/AA_Questions/README.md

 # AA_Questions
 An application to create and manage a database of students questions.
 It tracks questions, replies to questions, replies to replies, and question likes.
 Uses Ruby, Rspec, and SQLite.
+## To run
+cat import_db.sql | sqlite3 questions.db
 ## Learning Goals
 (From App Academy Description)
 > Know how to use a SQL script to construct a database